Snap Fitness has only been around for roughly 15 years, and it’s already changing the way people work out.

 There are three central tenets that embody every Snap Fitness.

 Some gyms won’t bother opening locations in more rural environments, but that’s not the case here!

-Snap Fitness gyms are everywhere, but the question is: Is it worth it to become a member?
+Snap Fitness gyms are everywhere, but the question is:

-Snap Fitness is affordable, coming in around average or below compared to most other big box gyms.
+Snap Fitness is somewhat affordable, coming in around average or below compared to most other big box gyms.
 And the 24/7 access is a huge perk for night owls, night workers, or anyone with an unusual schedule.

 However, Snap Fitness has a severe lack of amenities at most locations.
 You won’t find any pools, sporting courts, or sometimes even basic showers here.

 If your local Snap location is hyper convenient for you, it’s a good place to workout, but as far as overall value and amenities go, there are better options.